-Given below is how responsibility center helps an organization.
+Given below is how the responsibility center helps an organization.

 - Delegation and Control: The assignment of responsibility center with roles being assigned to various segments helps the organization to bring about and achieve the purpose of delegation.
 Responsibility of various persons to is fixed which will help the management in controlling their work.
 Thus it now helps the management achieve the desired dual objective of having delegation plus control over the tasks

 - Helps in Decision Making: Responsibility centers help the management in decision making as the information disseminated and collected from various centers helps them in planning all of its future actions.
-It helps them understand on segment-wise breakups of revenues, costs, issues, future plan of action etc.
+It helps them understand the segment-wise breakups of revenues, costs, issues, future plans of action, etc.

 Disadvantages of Responsibility Center